agnieszkakurzajewska/Computer_Security/README.md

 # Computer_Security

-Task lists carried out as part of the "Computer Security" course - Computer Science, Wrocław University of Technology
+Task lists implemented as part of the "Computer Security" course - Computer Science, Wrocław University of Technology